Explore the relationship between college majors and occupations with this interactive graphic from the United States Census Bureau.

 Yes, if there are prerequisites to a particular course you plan to take you will need to satisfy the prerequisite requirement prior to taking the course.

-The Foundational Studies Program is the general education portion of an undergraduate degree for students entering Boise State.
-If you haven’t satisfied all of your Foundational Studies courses you will be required to fulfill them before you can graduate.
-Transfer credits are evaluated on a course-by-course basis and you may be able to appeal to have a course you took at another institution count toward your Foundational Studies courses.
+The University Foundations Program is the general education portion of an undergraduate degree for students entering Boise State.
+If you haven’t satisfied all of your University Foundations courses you will be required to fulfill them before you can graduate.
+Transfer credits are evaluated on a course-by-course basis and you may be able to appeal to have a course you took at another institution count toward your University Foundations courses.
 Work with your advisor to learn about how you can appeal your transfer credits.
-More information about Foundational Studies requirements can be found on the Foundational Studies website.
+More information about University Foundations requirements can be found on the University Foundations website.

-Yes, a Disciplinary Lens math course (DLM) is required to graduate with the MDS degree.
+Yes, a Foundation of the Discipline math course (FM) is required to graduate with the MDS degree.
 You may take the Accuplacer Exam to determine what level of math you can take.

-A “C-” or better must be achieved in all Foundational Studies courses.
+A “C-” or better must be achieved in all University Foundations courses.

 Yes, all transfer credits must be a “C-” or better in order to count towards the 58 credits.
 Lower division courses do transfer into Boise State.
 A minimum of a 2.25 GPA is required for admission into the MDS program.